Aubakerzzz/Flex-Management-System/README.md

 <h1> FLEX-MANAGEMENT-SYSTEM</h1>
 <p>
-  Back-end on sql there is also audit functionality which maintains the history!
+  Back-end in sql file there is function of audit which maintains the history!
  </p>
 <img src="ss/Screenshot (30).png"/>
 <img src="ss/Screenshot (31).png"/>